Does your child learn best from pictures and images?

 Also, I want to add visual learning strategies using educational posters is a great way to provide picture-based learning.
 Whether you use maps, math charts, posters of various species of animals, flowers, rocks, etc., a visual learner will appreciate any visual content you can provide.
 If you have a highly visual learner, seeing concepts, categories, or detailed identification information on a colorful wall poster can have a huge impact on learning.

-In order to make it easier for you to find such teaching tools, I have created a Learning Abled Kids’ Educational Poster store.
-The posters are categorized for your convenience.
+In order to make it easier for you to find such teaching tools, I have created automatic search bar at the bottom of this page.
 For each school year, depending upon what you are studying in each subject area, getting a poster or two is a great plan.
-Below is a sampling of educational posters.
-Feel free to click and visit the store to see a much wider selection.
+The bar at the bottom of this page has a sampling of educational posters.
+Feel free to click on the posters’ search to see a much wider selection.

 As mentioned on the prior page, multisensory instruction is at the heart of Orton-Gillingham reading programs designed to overcome dyslexia.
 In addition to reading programs for dyslexia, multisensory instruction helps reinforce learning for virtually every learner.